-Best free games to play today
+Best free PC games to play today

 2. Dota 2

-Don't expect a warm welcome or easy learning curve from this surprisingly complex game, but bring a few friends and you have a good chance of being hooked on one of the biggest crazes in PC history.
+A brief tutorial now shows you how to play, with the Steam Community providing guides to the original MOBA.
+Don't expect a warm welcome or an easy learning curve from its complicated gameplay mechanics.
+However, bring a few friends, and Dota 2 will have you hooked on one of the biggest crazes in PC history.

 4. Path of Exile

 Path of Exile is a free dungeon crawler reminiscent of Diablo III, and it’s somewhat different than most of the best free games on hand in 2019.
 It’s not just about fragging real-life people until they scream at you in shrill pubescent tones through their Skype headsets.

 Path of Exile takes its time, more than your typical multiplayer game.
 But, give it a chance, and you’ll find yourself addicted.
 There are hidden mechanics and features to uncover after playing for hours, as well as a huge skill tree to slowly progress through.
 It really is the best free game for former Diablo addicts.